Workflow Automation - n8n

 Workflow architecture and inventory cleanup

 We document every active workflow, identify redundant or broken automations, and establish a naming convention, folder structure, and ownership model inside your n8n instance.
-This is the unglamorous work most teams skip, and it is the reason complex n8n environments become unmaintainable.
-A clean inventory is the prerequisite for every build that follows.
+Skipping this work is exactly why complex n8n environments become unmaintainable - a clean inventory is the prerequisite for every build.

 Production-grade error handling and retry logic

-We add explicit error branches to every workflow that touches an external API or writes to a database.
-That means catch nodes, conditional retry loops with backoff, and alerting routed to Slack or PagerDuty when a workflow fails beyond its retry threshold. n8n surfaces errors in the execution log, but only if you have built the plumbing to act on them.
+We add explicit error branches to every workflow that touches an external API or writes to a database - catch nodes, conditional retry loops with backoff, and alerts routed to Slack or PagerDuty when a workflow exceeds its retry threshold and needs human attention.

 Custom node development

-When n8n's community nodes do not cover your stack - a proprietary internal API, a niche vertical SaaS, or a data transformation too complex for the built-in Code node - we write and maintain custom nodes in TypeScript.
-Custom nodes integrate cleanly with n8n's credential system and show up in the editor like any native node.
+When n8n's community nodes do not cover your stack - a proprietary internal API, a niche vertical SaaS, or a transformation too complex for the built-in Code node - we write and maintain custom nodes in TypeScript that integrate cleanly with n8n's credential system.

 AI agent workflows with LangChain nodes

-n8n ships native LangChain nodes for building AI agents, memory chains, and tool-calling loops.
-We design agent workflows that use these nodes to automate research, classification, drafting, and routing tasks - with validation steps that check model output before it writes to HubSpot, Salesforce, or your ERP.
-We do not let raw LLM output touch production records.
+Using n8n's native LangChain nodes, we design agent workflows for research, classification, drafting, and routing - with validation steps that check model output before it writes to HubSpot, Salesforce, or your ERP.
+Raw LLM output never touches production records.

 CRM, ERP, and data pipeline integrations

-We build the integrations mid-market revenue and ops teams actually need: bidirectional syncs between HubSpot or Salesforce and NetSuite or Dynamics, enrichment pipelines that pull from Clearbit or Apollo and write structured data back to contact records, and event-driven triggers off webhook payloads from your product or billing system.
+We build the integrations mid-market revenue and ops teams actually need: bidirectional syncs between HubSpot or Salesforce and NetSuite or Dynamics, enrichment pipelines from Clearbit or Apollo, and event-driven triggers off webhook payloads from your product or billing system.

 Self-hosted instance hardening and monitoring

-Running n8n on your own infrastructure means you own uptime.
-We configure queue mode with a Redis or PostgreSQL backend so long-running workflows do not block the main process, set up execution pruning to keep the database from bloating, and instrument the instance with external monitoring so you know about problems before your end users do.
+We configure queue mode with a Redis or PostgreSQL backend so long-running workflows do not block the main process, set up execution pruning to keep the database from bloating, and instrument the instance with external monitoring.

 How an n8n engagement runs